Student profiles can help teachers monitor student progress and growth. It also allows teachers to add Accessibility settings for the student.

 - Unlock the exam for the student (guide).

-- Then the student kan start the exam again.
+- Then the student can start the exam again.

 - Click on the gear wheel on the top left corner on the student's computer while the exam is ongoing.

-- The accessibility settings show up and could be activated as required.
+- The accessibility settings show up and can be activated as required.

-Under the heading "abilities" you can select a particular rubric and monitor how the student has been performing on each ability within that rubric.
-You will be able to see what grade they earned on which exam and question number.
+Under the heading abilities, you can select a particular rubric and monitor how the student has been performing on each ability within that rubric.
+You can see what grade they earned on which exam and question number.
 This can help teachers monitor the student's progress on a particular skill or objective over time.

-The final heading, labelled "classes", lists which classes the student is enrolled in within your organization.
+The final heading, labeled classes, lists which classes the student is enrolled in within your organization.